Grafton Bridge (New South Wales): Heritage listing

 This bridge is a double-deck road/rail structure, the only one of its type in New South Wales.
 There is a lift span to allow passing of river traffic that is no longer in use.
 The bridge presents a commanding visual reminder of rail and road to residents of Grafton.
 Opening of the bridge in 1932 completed the North coast standard gauge line between Sydney and Brisbane, avoiding the winding route via Tenterfield.

 The viaduct along with the wharf remains are important relics of the development of the north coast railway.
 The viaduct is representative of similar structures constructed at a range of locations, many of which have been replaced.

 The Grafton Bridge was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
-This item is assessed as arch. rare.
+This item is assessed as architecturally rare.
 This item is assessed as socially rare.